About

 Courtney is a graduate of Queen’s University with a Bachelor of Arts in Sociology.
 She has previously worked in the retirement home industry with roles in customer care and business administration.
 Courtney has lived in north Durham all her life and is excited to apply her skills in a new way to help serve her community.

-Community Engagement & Events Coordinator (she/her)
+Community Engagement and Event Coordinator

 Norma Mann